MarcElosua/SPOTlight/README.md

 nfeatures <- nrow(se_sc_10x_5cl_qc)
 ```

-We then will get the dataset ready to pass to the LDA model
+We then get the dataset ready to pass to the LDA model

 ``` r
 se_lda_ready <- prep_seobj_topic_fun(se_obj = se_sc_10x_5cl_qc)
 ```

-Select up to top 100 marker genes for each cluster
+Select up to top 100 marker genes for each cluster, if a clusters
+doesn’t reach 100 markers it will use all of them.

 ``` r
 cluster_markers <- cut_markers2(markers = cluster_markers_all, ntop = 100L)